fusion5/x86-64-linux-cpu-trap-flag/README.md

 it is clear that on the first line are the four 0x90 (nop) instructions to be executed.
-On the next line, one of the four was consumed and there are now only three 0x90 NOPs to be executed followed by an 0xE8 instruction (which is the call to `stop_trace`), and so on.
+On the next line, one of the four was consumed and there are now only three nops to be executed followed by an 0xE8 instruction (which is the call to `stop_trace`), and so on.

-## Debugging tools
+## Debugging the signal handler

 The _strace_ [4] tool has been particularly helpful to debug the code.